Synthesis of Winning Attacks on Communication Protocols using Supervisory Control Theory: Two Case Studies: TCP Case Study

 \subsubsection{Threat Model 3}

 In this section, we examine whether any \textsc{For-all} attacks against the Threat Model 3 (TM3) exist.
-TM3 captures the following liveness requirement for the system: the peers should not suffer from any deadlocks if they leave ``closed'' state.
+TM3 captures the following nonblockingness requirement for the system: the peers should not suffer from any deadlocks if they leave ``closed'' state.

-Consider $G_{PA}$, $G_{PB}$, $G_N$, and $G_{N,a}$ in Setup 4 again.
-Since TM3 is defined by a liveness property, we design a liveness monitor for TM3 similarly as a monitor for TM2, discussed in~\cref{subsubsec:tcp:tm2}.
+Consider $G_{PA}$, $G_{PB}$, $G_N$, and $G_{N,a}$ in Setup 2 again.
+Since TM3 is defined by a nonblockingness property, we design a nonblockingness monitor for TM3 similarly as a monitor for TM2, discussed in~\cref{subsubsec:tcp:tm2}.
 According to TM3, we first unmark all states and mark ``closed'' state in $G_{PA}$ and $G_{PB}$.
 Let $G_{PA}^{TM3}$ and $G_{PB}^{TM3}$ be the new automata derived from $G_{PA}$ and $G_{PB}$ in~\cref{fig:tcp:peers:timeout} by this marking and renaming as in~\cref{eq:tcp:labelchange}, respectively.
-Since $G_{PA}^{TM3}$ and $G_{PB}^{TM3}$ capture the desired behavior of the system model, we construct $G_{nom}$ and $G_a$ as follows:
+Since $G_{PA}^{TM3}$ and $G_{PB}^{TM3}$ capture the desired behaviour of the system model, we construct $G_{nom}$ and $G_a$ as follows:

 Since all states in $G_N$ and $G_{N,a}$ are marked, the marked states in $G_{nom}$ and $G_a$ are determined by ``closed'' state of $G_{PA}^{TM3}$ and $G_{PB}^{TM3}$.